DieuveilleWebH3/fastapi-rpn-calculator/README.md

 - [ ] Separate Dev and Prod Environments (Dockerfiles, docker-compose)

+- [ ] Add a logging system (e.g., using Python's logging module or a third-party service)

 - [ ] Add lintering and formatting tools (Black, Ruff, mypy)

 - [ ] Add more actions to the CI/CD pipeline (e.g., Docker build, push to registry, deploy to staging)